 - Karyotype without chromosomal alterations.

-- HIV negative serologies, Hepatitis B, syphilis, etc.
+- Negative serologies for HIV, Hepatitis B, syphilis, etc.

 - No sexually transmitted deseases such as chlamyidia and gonococcus.

-The donation can be performed anonymous or public and is a voluntary act which is remunerated.
-However, the donor with the most similar phenotypical characteristics to the recipient or her partner will be selected.
+The donation can be anonymous or from a known donor and is a voluntary act which is remunerated.
+If an anonymous donor is used a donor with the most similar phenotypical characteristics to the recipient or her partner will be selected.
+The recipients may receive general information about the donor such as eye color or height but no identifying information.

 When is it necessary?